KC7-Foundation/kc7_data/RadstoneMedical/radstonemedical.com.md

 | where name == "Oscar Becker"
 ```

->Q3 - 🤔Each employee at Radstone Medical Center is assigned an IP address.
+>Q3 - 🤔 Each employee at Radstone Medical Center is assigned an IP address.
 Which employee has the IP address: “192.168.2.191”?

 Here are some additional operators we like to use: